Cinema of the Soviet Union: 1930s

 A genre that emerged in the 1930s to consistent popular acclaim was the musical comedy, and a master of that form was Grigori Aleksandrov (1903–1984).
 He effected a creative partnership with his wife, the brilliant comic actress and chanteuse Lyubov Orlova (1902–1975), in a series of crowd-pleasing musicals.
 Their pastoral comedy Volga-Volga (1938) was surpassed only by Chapaev in terms of box-office success.
 The fantasy element of their films, with lively musical numbers reviving the montage aesthetic, sometimes stretched the boundaries of socialist realism, but the genre could also allude to contemporary affairs.
 In Aleksandrov's 1940 musical Tanya, Orlova plays a humble servant girl who rises through the ranks of the Soviet industrial leadership after developing clever labour-saving work methods.
 Audiences could enjoy the film's comic turn on the Cinderella story while also learning about the value of efficiency in the workplace.
+Cinema also played a central role in the Sovietization of the Turkic peoples of Soviet Central Asia.
+Dedicated studios such as Uzbekfilm (1925), Vostokkino (1928) and Kazakhfilm (1934) produced films that reworked local historical figures and cultural motifs to convey Soviet policies on women's emancipation, anti-religious campaigns, collectivization and agricultural reform.
+Works such as Chadra (1927), Odna (1931), Amangeldi (1938) and Dursun (1940) embedded these messages in accessible, instructive narratives aimed at largely illiterate rural audiences.